Article Badge Image

 When purchasing homeowner’s insurance, never get a policy from the first company you contact.

-Some people assume that all policies are created equal, and that they’ll pay roughly the same no matter the company.
+Some assume that all policies are created equal and that they'll pay roughly the same regardless of company.

 Yet, the cost of insurance can vary from company to company.